FAQs

 • ISO 14025 for standardization of environmental declarations

-These methodologies for impact assessment are clearly outlined in the PaperTale transparency matrix.
-Facilities are obligated to implement the necessary measures to obtain and input impact data based on their subscription status.
-Additionally, consumers can access both member statuses and impact details through the consumer app.
+These methodologies for impact assessment are explicitly detailed in the PaperTale transformation matrix.
+Facilities are required to adopt the appropriate measures to acquire and input impact data according to their level of transformation within the PaperTale system.
+Furthermore, consumers can access member statuses and impact details through the consumer app.

 What is PaperTale Eco-System and what products are included in it?